 1. Introduction 3

-Responsibility for the Policy
+2. Responsibility for the Policy

-Compliance
+3. Compliance with the Policy

-Training and Communication
+4. Training and Communication

-Identifying Slavery

-Supply Chains
+5. Supply Chains 5

-Breach
+6. Breach 5

-endix Modern Slavery Statement
+Appendix Modern Slavery Statement 6

-1. Introduction
+Introduction

 Modern slavery is a crime resulting in an abhorrent abuse of the human rights of vulnerable workers.
 It can take various forms, such as slavery, servitude, forced or compulsory labour and human trafficking.
-The King Edward VI Foundation and the Schools of King Edward VI Academy Trust (collectively referred to as the "Foundation) is committed to understanding modern slavery risks and to acting ethically, transparently and with integrity in all of its business dealings and relationships.
+The King Edward VI Foundation and the Schools of King Edward VI Academy Trust (collectively referred to as the "Foundation") is committed to understanding modern slavery risks and to acting ethically, transparently and with integrity in all its business dealings and relationships.
 We will achieve this by implementing and enforcing effective systems and controls to ensure that modern slavery and human trafficking risks are minimalised within our schools and our supply chain, consistent with our obligations under the Modern Slavery Act 2015.
 The Foundation also expects the same high standards from all its suppliers, contractors and other business partners and, as part of its contracting processes, it checks its supply chains for sign of modern slavery and considers the risk of modern slavery in its procurement practices.

-Identifying potential victims of modern slavery can be a challenge because the crime can manifest itself in many different ways.
-There is a spectrum of abuse and it is not always clear at what point, for example, poor working practices and lack of health and safety awareness have become instances of human trafficking, slavery or forced labour in a work environment.
+Identifying potential victims of modern slavery can be a challenge because the crime can manifest itself in many ways.
+There is a spectrum of abuse, and it is not always clear at what point, for example, poor working practices and lack of health and safety awareness have become instances of human trafficking, slavery or forced labour in a work environment.
 In addition, some suppliers may go to great lengths to hide the fact that they are using slave labour.
-However, the Trust accepts that it has a responsibility through its due diligence processes to ensure that workers are safe and free from exploitation and that relevant employment, health and safety and human rights laws and standards are being adhered to
+The Foundation accepts that it has a responsibility to ensure that workers are safe and free from exploitation and that relevant employment, health and safety and human rights laws and standards are being adhered to, ensuring that these standards are upheld through its due diligence processes.